Shane-Carville/Data_Rep_Project_2015/README.md

 ## Commands for the Dataset

+These are the commands that the dataset will respond to.

 1. **GET**: Used to query the dataset for a specific an item or ID.
 2. **PUT**: Used to add a new row with the appropiate attributes.
 3. **POST**: Used to send data to the dataset.